skymaiden/Pattern-Pears-Plugin/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 This is a plugin version of Dan Cederholm's Pears WordPress theme, for use on existing sites.
 It uses a 'pears' custom post type and a 'pattern category' taxonomy to keep things separate.

 == Description ==

 This WordPress plugin is based on the Pears WordPress theme by Dan Cederholm, which is distributed under the GPLv2 license.

 It uses a 'pears' custom post type and a 'pattern category' taxonomy to keep all patterns separate from existing site content, enabling users to create a simple pattern library on an existing website or blog.

+== Installation ==

+1. Upload the entire folder to the `/wp-content/plugins/` directory
+2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Start writing pears and creating pattern categories via the new Pears menu

+== Frequently Asked Questions ==

+== Screenshots ==

+== Changelog ==

-= ORIGINAL README BY DAN CEDERHOLM =
+= 0.1 =
+* Initial plugin release
+* Added: Custom post type (pattern_pear), custom taxonomy (pattern_category)
+* Changed: Minor metabox layout adjustments
+* Changed: Minor modifications to HTML template for plugin (.pears-body, .pears-wrap, .pears-main)
+* Changed: Minor modifications and removal of redundant CSS (reset, header, footer)

+== Upgrade Notice ==

+== To Do ==

+* Refactor HTML + CSS
+* Internationalization + French translation

+== Original Readme by Dan Cederholm ==

 Pears are common patterns of markup & style.